anthonyrisinger/cga/8/cga+07.md

 2. Show that for two parallel planes $\pi_1$ and $\pi_2$, their meet $\pi_1 \vee \pi_2$ produces a line at infinity.
 How would you detect this numerically?

 3. Derive the computational complexity of the meet operation for different grade combinations.
 When is it most expensive?

+4. Demonstrate that the incidence lattice satisfies: if $A \leq B$ and $B \leq C$, then $A \leq C$.
+What are the numerical challenges in verifying this computationally?

 **Computational Exercises**